Beemnet/bigdata-hadoop-exercises/README.md

 ## Usage

+### View

+The outputs of each function can be found in the output folders of each exercise.

+### Running the code

 To run each exercise, use the provided launch.json configuration for your IDE or execute the corresponding driver class from the command line.
-The outputs of each function can be found in the output folders of each exercise

-## Running the code
+The input files are available under the input folder for each excerise.

-To observe the behavior of each function, delete the output folders for each exercise before running the MapReduce job again.
-The output directories are specified in the launch.json file for each exercise.
+**To observe the behavior of each function, delete the output folders for each exercise before running the MapReduce job again.
+The output directories are specified in the launch.json file for each exercise.**

 ## Contributing